reefactor/brainfood_reference/README.md

 > Death is the most important thing that is ever going to happen to you.
 > ― Naval Ravikant

+> Acceptance of death. — The round of summer and winter becomes a blessing the moment we give up the fantasy of eternal spring.
+Fluidity is the way to an empty mind.
+You must free your ambitious mind and learn the art of dying.
+> -- Striking Thoughts: Bruce Lee's Wisdom for Daily Living (2000) edited by John Little

 Christian: [Ars moriendi](https://en.wikipedia.org/wiki/Ars_moriendi).